buvis/docs/src/catalogue/komga.md

 ## Description

-A comics/mangas server to serve/stream pages via API
+A comics/mangas server to serve/stream pages via API.

 ## k8 at home search